White Shoes

 White Shoes is the tenth studio album by Emmylou Harris, released in 1983.
 The album includes a rockish version of "Diamonds Are a Girl's Best Friend", a country remake of the Donna Summer hit "On the Radio", and a version of Sandy Denny's "Like an Old Fashioned Waltz".
-Both "In My Dreams" and "Pledging My Love" hit the #9 position on the Billboard country music singles chart in 1984.
+Both "In My Dreams" and "Pledging My Love" hit the No. 9 position on the Billboard country music singles chart in 1984.

 "In My Dreams" won for Emmylou Harris her third Grammy Award for Best Female Country Vocal Performance at the 27th Annual Grammy Awards.
 The song was written by Paul Kennerley, who would become Emmylou Harris' third husband in 1985.

 Production

 White Shoes was produced by Brian Ahern, and would be the last album that Harris would record with him until her Grammy-nominated album All I Intended to Be in 2008.
 They would divorce the year after this album was released.